iffsid/ad.js/README.md

 - transformed functions and means to transform others
 - sweetjs macros that can be used to effect replacement of primitive functions with above transformed/overloaded ones.

+Note: This branch is the simplified and full version of ad.js:
+- both `forward` and `reverse` mode,
+- higher order differentiation, and
+- only supporting just scalars.

 ### Usage